Hyperactivity of the immune system is a

 Chief Executive Officer

-Former CEO of Valin Technologies, generated multimillion $ revenues in revenues from partnering agreements
+Former CEO of Valin Technologies, generated multimillion $ revenues from partnering agreements

 Bernhard Kirschbaum, Ph.D.